whitneyburton/portfolios/students/1608-back/erin-pintozzi/20161111-erin-pintozzi-m2.markdown

 * Erin was in my Little Shop group, and acted as the Project Manager.
 She kept us organized and on task, while at the same time being very open to ideas presented by group members.
 She worked very hard to keep us organized on Waffle while also putting in a ton of work on our code.
 I have worked with Erin twice this module, and I think that a presence like hers is very important to productivity and general happiness in a group-work scenario. - Anna Dolan

+* Erin has been a wonderful partner and classmate.
+During our group project, she had a highly collaborative temperment.
+I enjoyed talking through strategies and ideas, putting our thoughts together for great outcomes.
+I learned a lot about creating a solid web app and thinking through design for user experience.
+I really appreciated how you stood up for your opinions while also being open to other ideas, it made finding compromises an ease. - Ali Schlereth

 ### Playing a Part